Cuts

 • Follow the above instructions for open or closed cuts.

-• Leave the skin adhesive on your skin until it falls off on its own.
+• Leave the skin adhesive on your child's skin until it falls off on its own.
 This may take 5 to 10 days.

 • Do not put the sticky part of a bandage directly on the adhesive.